Risto-R/IDS-Project/README.md

 # Introduction to Data Science 2019 Project
-## Speaker Recoqnition - Gender and accent classification based on the speaker's voice
+## Speaker Recognition - Gender and accent classification based on the speaker's voice

 For this project we used datasets from [Common Voice by Mozilla](https://voice.mozilla.org) Datasets consisted of tsv files and mp3 audio clips.